Qobuz

-Qobuz (/ˈkoʊˌbʌz/, commonly mispronounced /ˈkjuːˌbʌz/; often stylized as qobuz) is a digital music store and streaming service, launched in France in 2007.
+Qobuz (/ˈkoʊˌbʌz/, commonly mispronounced /ˈkjuːˌbʌz/; often stylized as qobuz) is a digital music store and music streaming service, launched in France in 2007.
 The service is owned and operated by Xandrie SA.
 By June 2023, Qobuz offered over 100 million tracks.

 History

 Qobuz was founded in 2007 by Alexandre Leforestier and Yves Riesel.
 The name comes from the musical instrument kobyz/qobyz.

 From 2014 to 2020 the company had a partnership with the British classical music magazine Gramophone, under which the magazine used Qobuz to publish recommended playlists.

 Qobuz was unable to secure financing, ran into financial difficulties, and in 2015 was acquired by Xandrie SA.

 In April 2020, during the early months of the COVID-19 pandemic, Qobuz gave 100% of the revenue from each new subscriber's first paid month back to the rights holders.

 In 2020, Qobuz ended its MP3-quality subscription plan, focusing instead on lossless streaming.
 However, MP3 is available as an option.
 A family plan was also added.
 Also that year, in partnership with Quebecor, a Canadian media and telecommunications company, Qobuz launched the music streaming service QUB Music.

 In October 2024, Qobuz became available in Japan.